Awesom12/Paylocity-cypress-challenge/README.md

 **Install Dependencies:** Run **'npm install'** to install all the necessary dependencies.

-**Run Tests Locally:** Execute **'npm run test'** to run the Cypress tests locally.

-**View Test Results:** Once the tests finish running, Cypress will display the results in an interactive test runner.

 ## Test Specs:
 The test specs are located under **'e2e'** directory.
 We can add new tests or modify existing ones as per the requirement.